It’s a process.

 Which led to The Joy Experiments.
 And finally, to this (on the eve of 2020) reflection on Angels and motorbikes.
 For me, creatively, it was a year when an accident pushed me to me paint with my left hand… and what eventually emerged was a more hopeful, and at times more joyful, voice.
 What I’m especially glad about is that I wanted to paint and share the story of the paintings, and that I did, no matter what.

-Just this… it was a turning point for me.
+Just this… it was a midlife turning point for me.
+My wish is that anyone in midlife might take comfort from this story:

 Here I am hanging out with the painting on Christmas Eve, in soft light: